4Ax-Technologies/pose_detector1/Program Architecture overview.md

 * OpenPose is very good, but it's functionality greatly exceeds what is required and brings with it an undesirable drain on computational overhead for this use case.
 * OpenPose was trained on the COCO 2017 dataset.
 Pose_detector1 uses a resnet18 backbone detectnet_v2 model trained on a relevant subset of COCO 2017.
+* pose_detector1 uses a Resnet 18 backbone, which was trained on a sample of the "person" class contained within the 80 class COCO 2017 database
+* In evaluation it achieved 95%+ accuracy.

 ###    2. Interfacing Layer:
 * Python serves as a robust choice for the interfacing layer due to its flexibility, ease of integration with machine learning libraries,